 Students wishing to know their grade at the mid-quarter should ask the instructor.
 Those who have deficient grades (D, F or NP) are urged to confer with their advisers.

 A record of each student's academic work at UC Davis is retained permanently by the Office of the University Registrar.
-Copies of your official transcript may be obtained from the Office of the University Registrar by submitting a transcript request form with the associated fee.
-Transcript requests should be made at least two weeks in advance of the time needed.
-For more information on how to request a transcript and transcript fees, see the Office of the University Registrar website at http://registrar.ucdavis.edu.
+Copies of your official transcript may be obtained from the Office of the University Registrar.
+For more information on how to request a transcript and applicable transcript fees, see the Office of the University Registrar website at http://registrar.ucdavis.edu/records/transcripts/.